lightheaded/tom.readme/README.md

 ## Meeting Protocol

 I don't come to meetings where I am not needed.
 In case I don't understand my purpose in a meeting I will clarify it.
 Don't take it as a hostility or an attack on the you or the meeting, rather take it as a way to make our time more efficient.
-I will also excuse myself from a meeting once I (and others) feel that I'm not needed any more.
+I will also excuse myself from a meeting once I (and others) feel that I'm not needed any more instead of swiping my phone or switching to the laptop.
 I encourage you to do the same with my meetings.

+*In some cases when I feel that I might be needed for different parts of the meeting, I'll grab my laptop, do my work and pitch in when necessary.
+But this is is rather an exception.*

 ## Quirks

-**I think I am an introvert**, which might not always show due to my learned extroverted qualities, but prolonged exposure to humans is often exhausting for me.
+**I might be an introvert**, (not sure, I haven't taken a test) which might not always show due to my learned extroverted qualities, but prolonged exposure to humans is often exhausting for me.
 I need peace and quiet to gather my thoughts and periods of submersion in the code to keep myself sane.
 Then again I also enjoy the company and get energised and motivated by sharing ideas and conversing.
 Balance is the key.

 This being said **very few things are more important than talking to you if you want to talk to me.** If you want to talk, let's talk.